yuriresende/yuriresende.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Decision, Risk and Operations at Columbia University, where I am fortunate to be advised by Professor Omar Besbes, Professor Ilan Lobel from NYU-Stern and Professor Fanyin Zheng from Imperial College London.
+I am a PhD candidate in Decision, Risk and Operations at Columbia University, where I am fortunate to be advised by Professor Omar Besbes, Professor Ilan Lobel from NYU-Stern, and Professor Fanyin Zheng from Imperial College London.
 I am interested in online optimization, decision-making, and learning in complex environments such as online platforms and marketplaces.
 I love to chat about innovation, entrepreneurship, and explore how machine learning methods can be leveraged to tackle operational challenges.

 ## Upcoming Talks